 d.
-Fundamental Neutron Physics
+Fundamental Neutron Physics.
 Experimental measurements are continuing on the fundamental physical constants of the fission process, and on the behavior of neutrons through their life cycle, from birth in fission to leakage, or moderation, thermal diffusion and absorption.

-The theoretical capability of a thermal reactor to breed more fissionable material than it consumes is determined largely by $\eta$ , the ratio of the number of fast neutrons produced to the number absorbed in the fissionable isotope.
-Experimental values of $\eta$ have been determined for the more common fissionable isotopes, including even plutonium-241.
-However, the fraction of the neutrons available for breeding is so small that any appreciable uncertainty in the experimental value of $\eta$ for a particular isotope has a strong effect on estimates of breeding rates.
-Therefore, an intensive effort has been made to reduce the uncertainty in $\eta$ for uranium-233, the most promising thermal breeder material.
-It is now possible to say with confidence that $\eta$ for U-233 is quite close to 2.29 and is being determined to an accuracy of within 1 percent and perhaps better.
+The theoretical capability of a thermal reactor to breed more fissionable material than it consumes is determined largely by eta, the ratio of the number of fast neutrons produced in the fissionable isotope.
+Experimental values of eta have been determined for the more common fissionable isotopes, including even plutonium-241.
+However, the fraction of the neutrons available for breeding is so small that any appreciable uncertainty in the experimental value of eta for a particular isotope has a strong effect on estimates of breeding rates.
+Therefore, an intensive effort has been made to reduce the uncertainty in eta for uranium-233, the most promising thermal breeder material.
+It is now possible to say with confidence that eta for U-233 is quite close to

+2.28 and is being determined to an accuracy of within 1% and perhaps better.